qumu/player-sdk/README.md

 ## Generate a new package

-To generate a new GitHub package, all you have to do is run npm version <major|minor|patch on the master branch.
+To generate a new package, all you have to do is run npm version <major|minor|patch on the master branch.

-This will generate a new tag that will then trigger the Package github action and create a release and publish to Github package.
+This will generate a new tag that will then trigger the Package GitHub action and create a release and publish to NPM.